Murder of Loretta Saunders: Biography

-Loretta Saunders was born in Happy Valley-Goose Bay, Newfoundland and Labrador to Inuk parents Miriam Terriak and Clayton Saunders.
+Loretta Saunders was born in Happy Valley-Goose Bay, Newfoundland and Labrador to Inuit parents Miriam Terriak and Clayton Saunders.
 Saunders was the fifth born biological child in a blended family.
 Her parents had children from previous relationships and frequently fostered Aboriginal children in their community.

 After an alleged sexual assault at her school, Saunders left school and moved to Montreal, where she lived on the streets and struggled with substance abuse.
 Saunders returned to Newfoundland some years later to work and finish high school.
 After she completed high school, Saunders was accepted into St. Mary's University in Halifax.
 Saunders' family has shared that Loretta wanted to continue her schooling and attend law school after graduation.

 Saunders was working on her graduate thesis on MMIWG.
 Her graduate funding for this project was not approved.
 To cover expenses, Saunders rented her home to Blake Leggette and Victoria Henneberry.

 At the time of her murder, Saunders was expecting her first child with her boyfriend of 2.5 years, Yalcin Surkultay.

 Disappearance and murder

 After not speaking to Saunders for a few days and receiving odd text messages from her cell phone number, Saunders' family reported her missing to police on February 17, 2014.
-Her 2000 Toyota Celica was found the next day, in the possession of her roommates, Blake Leggette and Victoria Henneberry, in Harrow, Ontario.
+Her 2000 Toyota Celica was found the next day in the possession of her roommates, Blake Leggette and Victoria Henneberry, in Harrow, Ontario.
 After this discovery, Saunders' roommates were charged with her murder.

 On February 26, 2014, Saunders' body was found in a hockey bag, on the side of the Trans-Canada Highway near Salisbury, New Brunswick, Canada.
 Saunders is thought to have been killed on February 13, 2014, at her home in Halifax.
 Both Henneberry and Leggette confessed to Saunders' murder.

 Leggette admitted that he attacked Saunders, choking her, attempting to suffocate her by putting plastic bags over her head, then hit her head against the floor.
-Henneberry and Leggette then placed Saunders’ body in a hockey bag and put her in the trunk of her own car, the couple then stole her car.
+Henneberry and Leggette then placed Saunders’ body in a hockey bag and put her in the trunk of her own car; the couple then stole her car.
 The couple texted her family and boyfriend pretending to be Saunders, attempting to cover their crime.
 Henneberry and Leggette also attempted to gain information from Saunders' family via these text messages to access her bank accounts.

 Trial

 Henneberry and Leggette both pleaded guilty to the murder of Saunders.
-Henneberry pleaded guilty to second degree murder and Leggette to first-degree murder.
+Henneberry pleaded guilty to second-degree murder and Leggette to first-degree murder.
 Henneberry received life imprisonment with no eligibility for parole for 10 years and Leggette was sentenced to life in prison with no eligibility of parole for 25 years.

-At trial Henneberry and Leggette stated they murdered Saunders over $430 in rent they owed to Saunders.
+At trial, Henneberry and Leggette stated they murdered Saunders over $430 in rent they owed to Saunders.